gearpump/gearpump/README.md

 ## Contacts:

 Please use the google user list if possible.
-For things that are not OK to be shared in maillist, please contact seanzhong@apache.org
+For things that are not OK to be shared in maillist, please contact: xiang.zhong@intel.com kam.d.kasravi@intel.com weihua.jiang@intel.com

 ## License